LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[2:7]** Let them be scattered abroad among the heathen, let their names be put out of the earth: for they have despised my covenant.

-**[2:8]** Woe be unto thee, Assur, thou that hidest the unrighteous in thee!
+**[2:8]** Woe be unto thee, Asher, thou that hidest the unrighteous in thee!
 O thou wicked people, remember what I did unto Sodom and Gomorrha;

 **[2:9]** Whose land lieth in clods of pitch and heaps of ashes: even so also will I do unto them that hear me not, saith the Almighty Lord.